netarchivesuite/solrwayback/README.md

 ## Build and test with Docker
-Currently disabled as has not been maintained.
+Currently disabled as docker image has not been maintained.

 ## Contact
 Thomas Egense (thomas.egense@gmail.com)